NOVA-STICH/ETS.INF147.TP2--Projet_Simlation_de_Pandemie/README.md

+Check the Document folder.
-check the Document folder, it will containe a PDF. that is the work that needed to be done.
+It will containe a PDF.
+That is what needed to be done.
+Simple